 This story originally aired on NPR’s Morning Edition.
 This link to the NPR broadcast includes a transcript.

-Facundo remembers that the teacher’s at his school anglicised his name and his classmates’ names.
+- Facundo remembers that the teacher’s at his school anglicized his name and his classmates’ names.
 What was lost when his teachers changed their names?